 If your business is VAT-registered, you should charge VAT on the goods and services you provide, and reclaim the VAT you pay when you buy goods and services for your business.

-Follow these simple steps to get started
+Follow these simple steps to get started with VAT

 - Check with your accountant or HMRC what rate of VAT applies to the goods/services you sell